sysco-middleware/workshop-grpc/README.md

 This makes gRPC a very good candidate for creating microservices.
 It also has a lot of support for cloud, being a part of Cloud Native project and works seamlessly on container orchestration frameworks like kubernetes.

 If you are used to building microservices using REST + JSON, transition to gRPC would feel like a next natural progression.
+Moreover, ability to implement the framework in your preferred programming language makes it an excellent choice for modern application development.

 To build REST apis, we use something like:
 ```